 - 1/4 medium onion - optional (see note)

 - 1-1/2 pounds potatoes (2 large or 3 medium)

 - 2 ounces garlic chives (buchu, 부추) - Optional

 - 1 teaspoon vinegar

 - pinch of black pepper

-- Peel and grate the onion (about 2 to 3 tablespoons).
+- Grate the optional onion (about 2 to 3 tablespoons).
 Place in a large bowl.
 Peel and grate the potatoes, capturing the liquid.
 If using a blender or food processor, grind the onion and potatoes together.

 - Let the reserved liquid sit for about 10 minutes.
 The starch in the liquid will sink to the bottom.
 Carefully pour out the water, saving the starch.
-Add the starch and salt to the grated potato.
+Add the starch and salt to the grated potato along with the optional garlic chives.
 Mix well.